 Remember, don’t substitute your balance for the sake of leaning too far over the toe line.

 When taking your stance, you should feel that no more than 75% of your body weight is on your leading foot.
 Your back foot should never leave the ground, ever upon release of the dart.

-To recap, your darts stance is one of the most important aspects of your game.
+Your darts stance is one of the most important parts of your game.

-But, as with any sport it comes down to your willingness to continually practice and improve.
+But, as with any sport, it comes down to your willingness to practice and improve.